 FantasyPros has more tools than Kawhi Leonard in a Lowe’s

-The fantasy basketball toolset includes cheat sheets, a Draft Assistant, a Draft Simulator, and even a Draft Analyzer to examine your fantasy team’s potential.
+The fantasy basketball toolset includes cheat sheets, a Draft Assistant, a Draft Simulator, and even a Draft Analyzer (a tool that assigns you a fantasy draft grade) to examine your fantasy team’s potential.

 FantasyPros’ in-season tools include roster and trade widgets.
 These features help you start the best lineup every week.
 Other tools include a League Analyzer and even a DFS Lineup Optimizer.